vg-sravan/DSCMR-with-continual-learning-on-CUB/README.md

         >> python main.py

 Make sure to store the output for easier access.
-Wait for the code to complete and results can be seen in Results folder(created dynamically inside code).
+Wait for the code to complete and results can be seen in Results folder(created dynamically).

 Any doubts ??
 ping me at vg.sravan@gmail.com